Writing a good application form

 Many companies will also ask for the full details of the institution where you studied, so that they can verify the details directly.
 Make sure you have included the correct details, or this could delay any offer of employment.

 Some employers will ask for any professional qualifications you may have completed, and it is important to include anything you feel is relevant to the job.
-An example may be an NVQ, or continuing professional development (CPD) course.
+An example may be an NVQ or a BTEC in the UK, or any CPD that you have completed that is not necessarily directly linked to your previous job, but does show your commitment to ongoing training and development.
 If you have a certificate to prove you have done it, use it - it may give you the edge over another candidate.
 Many will also include first aid certificates here, as in the UK it is essential to have first aiders in the workplace as part of Health and Safety directives.

 Membership of Professional Bodies